-The minimum number of semester hours in major needed for graduation is 42/45 for English majors.
-The minimum total number of total semester hours needed for graduation is 120 for English majors.
+The minimum number of English course credit hours needed for majors is 39.
+The minimum number of credit hours necessary will fluctuate based on electives chosen (PE versus First Aid).
+The minimum number of total semester hours needed for graduation is 120 for English majors.